raphamorim/clapton/README.md

 **It's still under development.**

-Then the only way to get Clapton is on development version, [see how to build it](#developing).
+Then the only way to get Clapton is getting the development version, [see how to build it](#developing).

 ## Features

-- Another Open Source Media Player 🦄 🦄 🦄
+- Yet Another Open Source Media Player 🦄 🦄 🦄
 - Hackable
 - Support stream of Torrents
 - Allows multiples Source (automatic playlist)